tanakakentarotanaka/looker-viz-library/advanced_cross_filtering/README.md

     * **Sequential Processing:** When selecting multiple items, filters are applied one by one (sequential queries) rather than processing a batch of selections at once.
 * **Functional Differences:**
     * Some complex logic available in standard filters (e.g., relative date logic like "Today") is not currently supported.
-    * *Supported Logic:* Partial match, Exclude, Number range, and Regex search are implemented.
+    * *Included Features:* Partial match, Exclude, Number range, and Regex search are implemented.

 ## Data Requirements